shivam-modi/bookrecommendation/README.md

 ## Contributing

-As this is a hiring assignment, contributions are not anticipated.
-Feedback and suggestions for improvement are welcome.
+As this is a hiring assignment, Feedback and suggestions for improvement are welcome.
 ```

 ### Key Additions: